msy2008/p2pool-n/README.md

 P2pool installation with pypy -- Linux and Windows Copy and paste the following commands into a bash shell in order to install p2pool on Windows or Linux.
+Note: I personally only use it successfully on ubuntu18和ubuntu16, please explore other systems or versions by yourself.

 sudo apt-get update